-There’s the beginnings of something in the air towards the end of October, when the chill that first visited the valley earlier in the month settles in, and the last of the colors fall from the forests.
-This is Wyoming we’re talking about, so snow’s been dusting peaks and passes since August, but it’s usually November when the first big storm hits the valley floor and the snow sticks around for the season.
+This is Wyoming, so snow has been covering the peaks and passes since August.
+However, it is usually in November when the first big storm hits the valley floor.
+That is when the snow stays for the season.
 The thick, deep snow cloaks the landscape world in white until late into the spring.

 Local Kelly Halpin is an outdoor adventurer and illustrator who grew up next to Grand Teton National Park; she’s climbed, hiked, and snowboarded the Teton range for most of her life.
 She describes how locals often welcome the year’s first snow with an annual ritual: